 Social Security would then look to see if your RFC prevents you from working any other job.
 In general, except for heavy lifting, Social Security will not consider having to wear a colostomy bag disabling.
 Social Security will look at your RFC, your prior job skills, your education level, and your age to see if there are any other jobs you could be trained to do within your restrictions.
+Social Security will consider any long-term side effects from chemotherapy or radiation, such as cognitive issues or memory problems -- if these limitations appear in your medical records.
 For more information, see our article on getting disability through an RFC.

 Standard Requirements for Disability